PSLmodels/C-TAM/SNAP/README.md

 For each imputed household recipient, we assign the average benefit amount for their state.
 We then calculate the total dollar benefits for each state and compare imputed benefits to SNAP administrative data.
-Exact qualifications for SNAP eligibility vary state by state, so adjustment ratios are determined for each state by dividing total administrative benefits by total imputed benefits.
+The accuracy of our imputations varies state-by-state, so adjustment ratios are determined for each state by dividing total administrative benefits by total imputed benefits.
 Most ratios are close to one and are used to either increase or shrink each household's benefits.

+### Continuous Updating
+The following variables will need to be updated in the model and this document when moving to the next year:
+1. Deduction amounts based on household size
+2. Average dependent care and shelter costs
+3. SNAP income eligibility standards
+4. Total benefit and participation levels
+5. State-level targets